 Charcot foot causes a deterioration of the joints and bones, and can lead to fractures.
 Because neuropathy causes loss of sensation, you may keep walking on your damaged feet, making the problem worse.
 Starting treatment immediately is your best chance of stalling the breakdown and preventing serious deformity or even amputation.

 We treat Charcot foot in two phases.
 The acute phase may or may not involve surgery to remove bony growths or repair fractures and reconstruct the arch, but it will mean many weeks in a cast or brace to keep the joints in your feet from moving.
 During this time, it is crucial to stay off your feet.
 Using a wheelchair or crutches to avoid all weight-bearing is best.
 Any weight put on your feet will increase the time needed for healing.

 The post-acute phase of healing will last the rest of your life.
 You need to understand how to protect your feet with braces or restraints as it heals, and continue with special shoes that may help keep your foot structure from breaking down.
 Total healing time may take a year or more.
 Of course, managing your diabetes will be a huge part of the equation as well.

 Expert Surgical Care at Functional Foot and Ankle Restoration

 If you’re struggling with pain in your feet or ankles, don’t let fear of surgery keep you from seeking the help you need.
 Conservative remedies are our preferred method of treatment, saving invasive procedures for feet and ankles that really need them to restore full health and functionality.

 If you need surgery, don’t avoid the issue and allow the condition to get worse; you may experience a longer recovery time with higher risks as a result.
 Instead, contact Dr. Gerald Mauriello for an appointment or more information.
-Visit the website contact page or call our Belvidere or Hackettstown office at (908) 475-8750 to reach us.
+Visit the website contact page or call our Belvidere office at (908) 475-8750 to reach us.